Alpine Hut-to-hut Hiking

-- Hiking Slovenia – through the heart of the majestic Julian Alps, Slovenia’s prime outdoor playground.
+- Hiking Slovenia – join us on this epic trek through the heart of the majestic Julian Alps, Slovenia’s prime outdoor playground.

 - Exploring Bled, one of Europe’s most scenic spots.
 The bell tower of the 12th century pilgrimage church rises proudly from a tiny storybook islet in the middle of the lake, guarded by the medieval castle perched high atop a cliff.